danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    Save modifications.

-   At the end, your file should look similar to:
+   At the end, your file should look like:

    ![Image0022](Media/image0022.png)